Rafael07/Rafael07/README.md

 ## About Me

-Hi there! 👋 I'm Rafael Rodrigues and I work making a difference through data strategies!
-I've been working in IT for over 10 years, 5 years as a data analyst and 1 year as a planning and project manager in the public service.
+Hi there! 👋 I'm Rafael Rodrigues and I work making difference through data strategies!
+I've been working in IT for over 10 years, 5 years with data, 1 year as a planning and project manager in the public service.
 I seek to implement the best principles and methodologies on the market to leverage business, increase earnings and add value to institutions.

 <!-- ## Skills

 [![My Skills]('https://api.iconify.design/logos/microsoft-power-bi.svg')]('https://api.iconify.design/logos/microsoft-power-bi.svg') -->

 ### Technical Skills
-- **BI:** Power BI, Metabase
+- **BI:** Power BI
-- **Data Analysis:** Excel, SQL
+- **Data Analysis:** Excel
-- **Programming:** Python
+- **Languages:** Python, SQL
 - **DB:** PostgreSQL, MongoDB
-- **Version Control:** Git, GitHub
+- **Other stack:** Git, Airflow, Docker, Meltano
+- **Cloud and Data Platforms:** GCP, AWS, Databricks

 ### Soft Skills
 - Problem-solving